The Writings

 You probably know me from my science fiction writing, mostly in Analog magazine.
 (Been there since 1998.
 It's almost like home now.)
 Some of you might know me from humorous projects I've done on the side.
 And a few of you may just be family members peeking in.
 (Hi, Mom.)

-Right now, this website remains a work in progress.
-I'm still planning to put more of my stories up here, but that's not as quick a process as it once was.
+This website remains a work in progress.
 Keep peeking in for updates on what I've added.

 So take a look around, please.
 Navigating buttons are on your left: they'll get you where you need to go, and with no dead ends.
-Ten of my stories are posted here for your reading pleasure, along with an award-winning article.
-And if you run out of interesting stuff to read, don't worry, there will be more soon.
+And if you run out of interesting stuff, don't worry, there will be more soon.

 If you want to drop me a note -- even, or especially, to point out glitches here at the website -- my mailbox is always open.
 Not to spam, though, so I'll have to be careful spelling it out: